lacrypta/nomad-old/validator.md

 The `<ADDITIONAL_ARGUMENT>` values **MAY** be omitted altogether if not needed.

-More than one validator tag can be attached to an event.
+Any number of validator tags can be attached to an event.

 ## 7. Validation